The Mirror Never Lies

 The Mirror Never Lies (also known by the Indonesian name Laut Bercermin, meaning The Ocean Reflects) is a 2011 Indonesian film directed by Kamila Andini and co-produced by Andini's father, Garin Nugroho, and former Puteri Indonesia Nadine Chandrawinata.
 Starring Gita Novalista, Atiqah Hasiholan, and Reza Rahadian, it follows a young Bajau girl named Pakis who has lost her father at sea and uses mirrors to unsuccessfully search for him.
 It has several interpretations, including as a coming-of-age story and as an environmentalist piece.

 Filmed over a period of two months after nearly three years of research, The Mirror Never Lies was sponsored in part by the Indonesian branch of the World Wide Fund for Nature and the Wakatobi regency government.
 The first feature film to star the Bajau, it used their language extensively.
-Although a commercial failure domestically, it has been screened at many international film festivals and won several awards both inside and outside of Indonesia.
+The film received positive appraisals from film critics domestically.
+Furthermore, it has been screened at many international film festivals and won several awards both inside and outside of Indonesia.
 Critical reviews have generally been positive, mostly emphasising the film's visuals.